Lookout notice issued against ex-minister's son Aditya Alva in drug case | Entertainment

 Lookout notice issued against ex-minister's son Aditya Alva in drug case

-The Central Crime Branch is probing the drug abuse in the Kannada film industry, has issued a lookout notice against former Minister and late Jeevaraj Alva's son Aditya, who is at large.
-The police suspect that Alva is in India and is hiding to evade arrest.
+The Central Crime Branch, which is probing the drug abuse in the Kannada film industry, has issued a lookout notice against former Minister and late Jeevaraj Alva's son Aditya, who is at large.
+The police suspect that Aditya Alva is in India and is hiding to evade arrest.

 They also fear that he may try to flee the country and accordingly all the airports in India have been alerted to arrest him, police sources said.
 "We have issued a lookout notice for Aditya Alva," an officer in the CCB told PTI.